virtues & vices

 Participants sojourn in the thirteenth-century (fully renovated) monastery of the Servite order that is now home to the Gordon in Orvieto program.
 The nine double rooms in the residential wing come with private baths.
 The library-classroom is bright and airy.
 The sitting room is a comfy area for late-night chats.
 Our private chef Maria takes pride in presenting the best of Umbrian cuisine.
 The refectory has its own student-created Last Supper.
 Student and faculty artworks everywhere establish the ambiance.
 WiFi internet access is available (when necessary).

-Professor John Skillen (Ph.D.
-Medieval and Renaissance literature, Duke University) is the director of the Studio for Art, Faith, and History at Gordon College, and a senior advisor for Global Education.
+Dr. John Skillen (Ph.D.
+Medieval and Renaissance literature, Duke University) is the director of Gordon College’s Studio for Art, Faith, and History, based in Orvieto, and senior advisor for Classical Learning Initiatives.
 He was the medieval and Renaissance specialist in the English department before inaugurating the Gordon in Orvieto semester program in 1998.
-Professor Skillen's interests are broadly in the arts and cultural history, and the renewed relevance of moments in early European culture for the conditions of our present, themes explored in his recent book, Putting Art (back) in its Place (2016).
-Learn more about Dr. Skillen by clicking on the "ABOUT THE DIRECTOR" tab at the top of this page.
+Professor Skillen's interests are broadly in the arts and cultural history, and the renewed relevance of moments in early European culture for the conditions in our own time, themes explored in his recent book, Putting Art (back) in its Place (Hendrickson Publishers, 2016).

 Photo credit Madeline Linnell